Indore diamonds. The World of Famous Diamonds |

 Above image : The Maharajah of Indore, Tukoji Rao Holker and Rani Nancy Ann Miller of Seattle, WA, Holker is one of the richest Maharajahs of India and was fond of flashy cars..........

 God created the Maharajahs to provide a spectacle to humanity - so wrote Rudyard Kipling the famous novelist and story-teller.
-The Indian Maharajahs, with their Royal colorful paraphernalia, their vast array of expensive jewelry collections and their fleet of most expensive cars in the world, as a matter of fact, provided more than a spectacle - near summit of fortune and opulence
+The Indian Maharajahs, with their Royal colorful paraphernalia, vast array of expensive jewelry collections and a fleet of most expensive cars in the world, as a matter of fact, provided more than a spectacle - near summit of fortune and opulence.

 The marriage did not last as the saying goes ''familiarity breeds contempt.''
 This marriage not based on mutual understanding and true love, but based on mere infatuation, as expected, ended in divorce.
 Ms. Ann Miller did not want to keep the Indore diamond pears with her and in 1946 Harry Winston, New York jeweler bought the two pear-shaped diamonds weighing 46.95 and 46.70 carats, which the ex-Maharani had worn on many occasions during her stay in India and on foreign tours with the Maharajah.